oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Verifying Image has Label](./images/37-verify-label-check-label.png)

+## Conclusions

+Congratulations on completing Lab 1!

+In this Lab, you have:

+* Setup IAM resources for your image classification use caseCreated Identity and Access Management (IAM) Compartment, Group, and Dynamic Group, and Policy to enable necessary permissions for this LiveLab
+* Created an Object Storage Bucket for training data
+* Bulk-uploaded data to your Object Storage Bucket
+* Created a Dataset in OCI Data Labeling
+* Bulk-labeled the records in your OCI Data Labeling Dataset

-**Congratulations on completing Lab 1!** Now that you have a labeled dataset, you are ready to [progress to Lab 2](#next) to train your own cell classifier.
+Now that you have loaded and labeled your dataset, you are ready to [proceed to Lab 2](#next) to train your own cell classifier!

 ## Acknowledgements